PrairieLearn/PrairieLearn/docs/workspaces/index.md

     * `args` (optional, default none): command line arguments to pass to the Docker image
     * `syncIgnore` (optional, default none): list of files or directories that will be excluded from sync
     * `rewriteUrl` (optional, default true): if true, the URL will be rewritten such that the workspace container will see all requests as originating from /
+    * `enableNetworking` (optional, default false): whether the workspace should be allowed to connect to the public internet.
+This is disabled by default to make secure, isolated execution the default behavior.
+This restriction is not enforced when running PrairieLearn in local development mode.

 #### `info.json` for ungraded workspace